 6. Send out invitations

 This goes without saying; it will be nice to give your guests time to plan and make arrangements for them to attend your engagement party.
+Consider digital invitations if it makes it easier for you and your guests.

 2-3 weeks before the engagement party will be a good time frame to send them out!
 If you are not into mailing it out, you can send e-vites.
 A cute idea is you can record a video and send/email it to your guests!